AdobeDocs/commerce-php/src/pages/developer/components/plugins.md

 The only use case for around method plugins is when the execution of all further plugins and original methods need termination.
 Use after method plugins if you require arguments for replacing or altering function results.

 Before the list of the original method's arguments, around methods receive a `callable` that will allow a call to the next method in the chain.
-When your code executes the `callable`, Magento calls the next plugin or the observed function.
+When your code executes the `callable`, the application calls the next plugin or the observed function.

 <InlineAlert variant="warning" slots="text"/>